Traffic Management Orders (TMO)

 The Traffic Management Order process and statutory consultation

-This page provides information about traffic management orders and notices for permanent and experimental schemes generated from within the council.
+This page provides information about Traffic Management Orders (TMOs) and notices for permanent and experimental schemes generated from within the council.

 Information regarding temporary traffic orders eg for road closures to enable streetworks or construction, are available on the Temporary Traffic Order page.

 TMOs are documents which provide the legal backing for the enforcement of road, traffic or parking schemes under the relevant national legislation.

 Follow Traffic Order Consultations to view statutory consultation documents for current road, traffic or parking schemes.

 You can use our online form for responding to these consultations.

 A selection of frequently requested traffic orders are also available.